vanilla-reforged/vmangos-docker/README.md

 - `./06-vmangos-database-create.sh`
   - Create and modify the vmangos databases.

-- `./07-vmangos-database-env-pw-clear.sh`
-  - Clear the mysql root pw from the database containers .env variable.

 ### Configure MySQL Password

 Update `mangosd.conf` and `realmd.conf` with your MySQL root password if you changed it in `.env-script` .